Xiong (surname)

 Xiong is the pinyin romanization of the Chinese surname 熊 (Xióng).
 It is 41st in the Hundred Family Surnames, contained in the verse 熊紀舒屈 (Xiong, Ji, Shu, Qu).

 Romanizations

 熊 is also romanized as Hsiung2 in Wade-Giles.
 It is Hung or Hong in Cantonese; Him in Hokkien, Hong or Yoong in Hakka; Hiōng in Gan; Hùng in Vietnamese; and Xyooj in Hmong.

 Note that "Hong" and "Hung" may also refer to the unrelated surname 洪.

 Distribution

 熊 is the 71st most common surname in mainland China.

-Although Chinese make up the largest part of America's Asian and Pacific Islander population, none of the romanizations of 熊 appeared among the 1000 most common surnames during the AD 2000 US census.
+Although Chinese make up the largest part of the United States' population of Asian Pacific Americans, none of the romanizations of 熊 appeared among the 1000 most common surnames during the 2000 United States census.

 Origins

-Xiong's literal meaning is "bear", Xiong (熊) is branch to Mi (surname) (芈) of Chu (state).
+Xiong's literal meaning is "bear".